 Since Google takes speed into account when ranking sites, a good host can help push you to the top of the SERPs.
 Your host also affects the amount of downtime your site experiences and the physical distance between servers and visitors — both of which are ranking factors.
 Last but not least, since Google gives HTTPS sites a small boost, you’ll want that too.
 At DreamHost, it’s free with all our plans.

 If you haven’t created your website yet, you’ll want to choose a host that’s reliable and has a reputation for excellent performance.
 Even for an existing site, you may want to consider switching hosts if your current provider doesn’t meet these criteria.

 A smart way to go is with a WordPress-specific hosting plan, such as our own DreamPress packages.
 These fully-managed plans provide impressive speeds and little to no downtime.
-Plus and Advanced users also get Jetpack Premium.
+Plus and Advanced users also get Jetpack Professional.